 Most peptic ulcers can be cured without complications.
 However, in some cases, peptic ulcers can develop potentially life-threatening complications, such as

-Ulcers on the front surface of the duodenum, or less commonly the stomach, can go through the wall, creating an opening (perforation) to the free space in the abdominal cavity.
+Ulcers on the front surface of the duodenum or, less commonly, the stomach, can go through the wall, creating an opening (perforation Perforation of the Digestive Tract Any of the hollow digestive organs may become perforated (punctured), which causes a release of intestinal contents and can lead to sepsis (a life-threatening infection of the bloodstream) and... read more ) to the free space in the abdominal cavity.
 The resulting pain is sudden, intense, and steady.
 The pain rapidly spreads throughout the abdomen.
 The person may feel pain in one or both shoulders.
 Breathing deeply and changing position worsen the pain, so the person often tries to lie very still.
 The abdomen is tender when touched, and the tenderness worsens if a doctor presses deeply and then suddenly releases the pressure.
 (Doctors call this rebound tenderness.)

 A doctor suspects an ulcer when a person has characteristic stomach pain.
 Sometimes the doctor simply treats the person for an ulcer to see whether the symptoms resolve (called empiric therapy).
 If the symptoms resolve, the person most likely had an ulcer.

 Tests may be needed to confirm the diagnosis, especially when symptoms do not resolve after a few weeks of treatment, or when they first appear in a person who is over age 45 or who has other symptoms such as weight loss, because stomach cancer can cause similar symptoms.
 Also, when severe ulcers resist treatment, particularly if a person has several ulcers or the ulcers are in unusual places, a doctor may suspect an underlying condition that causes the stomach to overproduce acid.